Planning Your Trip to Paris

 Paris in 3 to 4 Days

-Your guide will also take you through the popular Marais district where you'll explore symbolic places such as the Place des Vosges, the oldest square in Paris (and former stomping ground of Victor Hugo).
-This is a great spot to come back to on your own time where you can lay down in the grass and people-watch.
+Your guide will also take you through the popular Marais district, where you'll explore symbolic places such as the Place des Vosges, the oldest square in Paris (and the former stomping ground of Victor Hugo).
+This is a great spot to come back to on your own time, where you can lie down in the grass and people-watch.
 Located in the heart of Paris, this famous neighborhood is renowned for its grand architecture and unique shops selling everything from designer clothes to tea to absinthe.
-Also here is the Musée Picasso, located in one of the most beautiful 17th-century hotels in Paris with a collection of over 5,000 works and tens of thousands of archived pieces.
+Also here is the Musée Picasso, located in one of the most beautiful 17th-century hotels in Paris, with a collection of over 5,000 works and tens of thousands of archived pieces.

-For inspiration, see this 7-day trip that starts in the South of France, ending with three full days in Paris (including a chocolate tour).
+For inspiration, see this seven-day trip that starts in the South of France, ending with three full days in Paris (including a chocolate tour).

 Paris in 5 to 6 Days

 You'll also have more time to visit the Centre Pompidou, one of the most visited cultural sites in Paris, especially for fans of modern art.
-The inside-out museum you'll find one of the largest collections of modern and contemporary art in the world with more than 100,000 pieces in its collection.
+In the inside-out museum, you'll find one of the largest collections of modern and contemporary art in the world, with more than 100,000 pieces in its collection.